 The remaining ninety-seven percent of workers don’t want to report back to the office full-time.

-At the very least, they want to alternate between office work and remote work.
+At most, they want to alternate between office work and remote work.

 Managers and brand executives can take a cue from the demand of workers and allow for a hybrid model of work.

-This approach will increase employee satisfaction and boost productivity across the team.
+This approach will increase employee satisfaction and boost productivity levels across the team.

 74% of professionals expect remote work to be the new normal